google/WebFundamentals/src/site/tools/test/device.markdown

-As you change your source code, the tools compile Sass into CSS, minify and concatenate JavaScript, CSS, HTML, and images and push the optmized site.
+As you change your source code, the tools compile Sass into CSS, minify and concatenate JavaScript, CSS, HTML, and images and push the optimized site.

 ## Synchronize testing across devices